Primal Freeze-Dried Formula Dog Food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical raw dog food.

-Free of any plant-based protein boosters, this looks like the profile of a freeze dried raw product containing an abundance amount of meat.
+Even when you consider the mild protein-boosting effect of the alfalfa, this looks like the profile of a raw product containing a significant amount of meat.

-Primal Freeze-Dried Formula is a meat-based raw-type dog food using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+Primal Freeze-Dried Formula is a meat-based raw dog food using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.